xrhan/timelapse/index.md

 Despite these improvements, the model still exhibits some limitations:

-- Complex backgrounds: Most training videos feature  simple backgrounds.
-Conditioning on images with cluttered or dynamic backgrounds sometimes leads to unstable generations.
+- It is unstable for complex backgrounds.
+Since most timelapse training videos have simple backgrounds, conditioning on images with cluttered background sometimes leads to unstable generations.

-- Limited physical accuracy: Due to dataset scarcity, certain subjects (e.g., blue hydrangea) are not always rendered with correct physical dynamics.
+- It has limited physical accuracy for unfamiliar objects.
+Due to the small size of the of the timelapse dataset, unseen objects (e.g., blue hydrangea) are not always generated with correct physical dynamics.

 <div class="vid-row-3">
   <figure>